IsmailaSacker/deploy-wordpress-on-aws-ec2/README.md

-**Description: This is a wordpress deployment on AWS using AWSec-2 instance.
-You can install Wordpress in a click by using AWS **Lightsail, but this is a traditional way of installing wordpress on aws ec2.\*\*
-**I will create a virtual computer on EC2, install and configure a web server, database management system and finally install **wordpress and connect to the web site through the public ip of the ec-2 instance.\*\*
+# Description" This is a wordpress deployment on AWS using AWSec-2 instance.
+You can install Wordpress in a click by using AWS \*\*Lightsail, but this is a traditional way of installing wordpress on aws ec2.
+This will create a virtual computer on EC2, install and configure a web server, database management system and finally install wordpress and connect to the web site through the public ip of the ec-2 instance.

 **Before following these steps.
 Make sure your ec-2 instance is ready and you can ssh into that instance.**

 1. ## Connect to your ec-2 instance.